 Before accepting a hospice position (or transitioning from your current role), work through these:

-• Have I spoken to a working hospice nurse — not a recruiter — about what their week actually looks like?
+- Have I spoken to a working hospice nurse – not a recruiter – about what their week really looks like?

 Bottom line

-Hospice nursing is one of the most sustainable specialties for nurses with the right fit — and one of the most corrosive for nurses without it.
-The distinction isn’t about being “strong enough.”
-It’s about whether end-of-life work aligns with how you find meaning, how you process emotion, and whether the organizational culture you’re entering actually supports that work.
+Hospice nursing is one of the most sustainable specialties for nurses with the right fit – and one of the most corrosive for nurses without it.
+The distinction has little to do with being “strong enough” and everything to do with whether end-of-life work aligns with how you find meaning, how you process emotion, and whether the organizational culture you’re entering supports that work in practice.

 If you’re drawn to relationship-centered care, comfortable with the philosophy of comfort over cure, and willing to build the emotional habits that sustain this work, hospice is one of the most rewarding specialties in nursing.
 If you’re primarily motivated by clinical action and measure your effectiveness by recovery outcomes, there are better specialty fits – and choosing one of those is a legitimate decision, not a failure.